johnbarnes-vi/resnet-tiny-imagenet/README.md

 ### ViT-tinyimagenet200

-The `ViT-tinyimagenet200/` directory contains an implementation of ViT on the Tiny ImageNet dataset (with 200 classes).
+The `ViT-tinyimagenet200/` directory contains an implementation of a CNN (as a baseline) and of a ViT, both on the Tiny ImageNet dataset (with 200 classes).

 Please note that the Tiny ImageNet dataset is **not** included in this repository due to its large size.